List of top 100 singles for 2005 in Australia

-The following lists the top 25 singles of 2005 in Australia from the Australian Recording Industry Association (ARIA) End of Year singles chart.
+The following lists the top 25 singles of 2005 in Australia from the Australian Recording Industry Association (ARIA) end of year singles chart.

-"The Prayer" by Anthony Callea was the biggest song of the year, peaking at #1 for five weeks and staying in the top 50 for 17 weeks.
-The longest stay at #1 was by The Pussycat Dolls with "Don't Cha" which spent 7 weeks at the top spot.
+The Prayer by Anthony Callea was the biggest song of the year, peaking at #1 for five weeks (including one week in 2004), and staying in the top 50 for 17 weeks.
+The longest stay at #1 was by The Pussycat Dolls with Don't Cha which spent seven weeks at the top spot.